backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 A short explanation for each field:

 - **deadline**: The deadline by which this transaction MUST be mined.
 Although this is expected to reduce, the current beta requires that the deadline must be at least 400 blocks from the current block.
 Although this is far in future, the relay transaction is expected to be mined long before this time.
-- **compensation**: any.sender tries very hard to get a transaction mined before a deadline, but in the event that it's unable to, the user is owed a compensation specified by the compensation amount.
+- **compensation**: Backbone Cabal tries very hard to get a transaction mined before a deadline, but in the event that it's unable to, the user is owed a compensation specified by the compensation amount.
 See guarantees for more details.
 - **relayContractAddress**: the address of the relay contract address.
-This ensures that the user can verify the deployed Relay contract that any.sender will use.
+This ensures that the user can verify the deployed Relay contract that Backbone Cabal will use.

 Finally, all accountable transactions are sent via our relay contract to record a log that your transaction was confirmed on block X. It also emits an event when the relay transaction is confirmed.
 Our example code watches for the relay event in the contract to verify when the transaction is confirmed.
 While we recommend using the Status API to fetch the transaction hashes, you can also just watch for the events on-chain.